 Frequently Asked Questions About Bankruptcy

-Bankruptcy is one of the most powerful legal options consumers and businesses have in the United States.
+Filing for bankruptcy is one of the most powerful legal options consumers and businesses have in the United States.
 It is also one of the most misunderstood.
 At the Law Office of Seni Popat, we strive to arm our clients with as many resources as possible so they can make fully informed legal and financial decisions.
 As such, we have compiled the following bankruptcy FAQs to answer common questions our clients have.

 This information is intended as general guidance.
 For an assessment of your situation and personalized recommendations, get in touch with our attorney online or call (718) 340-3385 today.
 We can begin with a free consultation.